Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 “I still can’t believe this,” Shera finally said.

-Kendra smiled and looked at her.
 Though Shera was in her mid-thirties, she had succumbed to the tight clothes and glitter covered eyelid phenomena that had so strongly captured their younger counterparts.
 Her slanted eyelids were highlighted by purple gems that matched several chunks of dyed hair.
 Shera had a hint of Asian to her look but she had another ethnicity that Kendra couldn’t place, but she was leaning toward Latin.
-It really didn’t matter, the mixture had created a stunning creature in Shera, and even with the gems, glitter, and purple hair, the woman was far more beautiful than the glitter dusted challengers.
+It really didn’t matter, the mixture had created a stunning creature in Shera, and even with the gems and purple hair, the woman was far more beautiful than the glitter dusted challengers.

 “I keep expecting to wake up and realize I’ve been dreaming.”

 Shera chuckled.
 “Not unless we’re sharing the same dream.
 Which would be crazy.”